 In April 2017, JST announced the basic policy regarding the handling of research results for the promotion of open science.
+This was amended in April 2022.
 This policy stipulates the basic concept of making research results papers open access and storing, managing, and disclosing research data in the research activities of this project.

-As a general rule, researchers participating in this project are requested to publish their research papers through institutional repositories and publications premised on open access in 12 months after publishment.
+As a general rule, researchers participating in this project are requested to publish their research papers through institutional repositories and open-access publications.
+In particular, a peer reviewed research paper should in principle be published within 12 months.
 In addition, based on the data policy of the research institution, researchers create a data management plan that describes the policy and plan regarding the storage / management, disclosure / non-disclosure of research data generated as a result of research activities.
 Please submit it to JST and carry out the research activities after storing, managing, and disclosing the research data based on this plan.
 This plan can be changed during the course of conducting research.